HarshRaj2717/SomeQL/design/design.md

 - takes input from compiler.rs
 - handles the process of running a compiled Statement
 - maintains a database object

-## data_types.rs

-- consists of all the data types that a SomeQL db can have
-- also includes all the operations (eg: arithematic operations) that we can do on them

 ## database.rs